-The local authority must carry out a financial assessment if it chooses to charge you for the cost of services to meet your needs.
+The local authority must carry out a financial assessment if it chooses to charge you for the cost of services to meet your assessed needs.
 The purpose of the financial assessment is to work out how much, if anything, you must pay towards the cost of services.

-Income including benefits and pensions are taken into account.
-Your home is disregarded if you still live there.
+Most types of income, including benefits and pensions, can be taken into account.
+The value of your home is disregarded if you still live there.
 Other capital such as savings can be taken into account.